YottaDB/YDBDoc/ProgGuide/extrout.rst

 First argument: c_call_name, a null-terminated C character string indicating the alias name for the corresponding <lab-ref> entry in the Call-In table.

-Optional second argument: ret_val, a pre-allocated pointer through which YottaDB returns the value of QUIT argument from the (extrinsic) M routine. ret_val must be the same type as specified for <ret-type> in the Call-In table entry.
-The ret_val argument is needed if and only if <ret-type> is not void.
+Second argument (only to be supplied <ret-type> is not void): ret_val, a pre-allocated pointer through which YottaDB returns the value of QUIT argument from the (extrinsic) M routine. ret_val must be the same type as specified for <ret-type> in the Call-In table entry.

-Optional list of arguments to be passed to the M routine's formallist: the number of arguments and the type of each argument must match the number of parameters, and parameter types specified in the corresponding Call-In table entry.
-All pointer arguments must be pre-allocated.
+List of arguments to be passed to the M routine's formallist: the number of arguments and the type of each argument must match the number of parameters, and parameter types specified in the corresponding Call-In table entry. **Note that passing the same number of arguments as the number of arguments in the Call-in table can cause undefined behavior, as the remaining arguments are picked up from uninitialized memory locations in the C stack!** All pointer arguments must be pre-allocated.
 YottaDB assumes that any pointer, which is passed for O/IO-parameter points to valid write-able memory.

 The status value returned by ydb_ci() indicates the YottaDB status code: zero (0) if successful, or a non-zero error code on failure.
 The error string corrsponding to the failure code can be read into a buffer by immediately calling ydb_zstatus().
 For more details, see the :ref:`ydb-zstatus` section below.